-We’ll be honest: we don’t have a lot of personal experience with La Crosse products.
+We’ll be honest: we don’t have much personal experience with La Crosse products.
 The company produces a ton of cheap weather stations that you’ll find just about anywhere, including in many retail stores.
 But as we recommend in our weather station guide, buying a weather station from Target or Home Depot isn’t the best idea.

 If you’re looking for a La Crosse model that is better constructed than the ones you’ll find at those stores, consider the S81120-INT weather station.
 This budget weather station is under $75 and is one of the best-rated cheap weather stations at this price point.

 The sensor suite is powered by the sun, although you have a battery backup just if an extended period of dreary weather occurs.
-While there is no rain gauge, the S81120-INT does have all of the other important weather conditions, all easily visible from a distance thanks to a vivid and well-designed LCD console.
+While there is no rain gauge, the S81120-INT has all the other important weather conditions, all easily visible from a distance thanks to a vivid and well-designed LCD console.

 Some Buying Tips